spin-itn/SPIN-SC3/machine-learning/README.md

 First, you should create a clean Python environment.
 This can be done by opening a terminal and typing:

-    conda create --name spin
+    conda create --name spin-ml

-This will create an empty environment called `spin`.
+This will create an empty environment called `spin-ml`.
 You can activate this environment by typing:

-    conda activate spin
+    conda activate spin-ml

 By default, we will be using the channel `conda-forge` to install the packages.
 This can be done by typing: